heidar/property_search/README.md

 ## Features

 ### Search
 It is possible to search by name and number of bedrooms (bedroom_count).
-When searching by bedrooms the results are ordered by bedrooms.
+When earching by bedrooms the results are ordered by bedrooms.

 ### Similar Properties
 The definition of similar properties is within 20km and greater or equal amount